anjisun221/jisun-smu/content/publication/baly-2020-what/index.md

   of fake, biased, and propagandistic content online has made it impossible to fact-check every single suspicious claim, either manually or automatically.
 Thus, it has been proposed to profile entire news outlets and to look for those that are likely to publish fake or biased content.
-This makes it possible to detect likely ``fake news″ the moment they are published, by simply checking the reliability of their source.
+This makes it possible to detect likely fake news the moment they are published, by simply checking the reliability of their source.
   From a practical perspective, political bias and factuality of reporting have a linguistic aspect but also a social context.
 Here, we study the impact of both,